ravikant-diwakar/AgriSens/README.md

 Label is the value we will be predicting**

 ### Plant Disease Identification Model :
 The Plant Disease Image Dataset utilized for crop disease identification comprises a secondary dataset featuring **70,295 plant snapshots** exhibiting a spectrum of illnesses.
 Standardized to a resolution of 128x128 pixels, this dataset occupies a storage space of five gigabytes.
-Within this dataset, there are **38 distinct classes**, encompassing 14 different plant types and **26 identifiable illnesses**.
+Within this dataset, there are **38 distinct classes**, encompassing 14 different plant types.
 Serving as the primary training data for all machine learning algorithms referenced in the study, the dataset's algorithm exhibiting the highest accuracy was chosen for further evaluation and application.
 Data preprocessing techniques, including normalization, feature scaling, and handling of missing values, were applied to ensure data consistency and cleanliness.

 ## 📌 Model Architecture